 Presses and equipment

-We invite anyone interested to experiment with printmaking processes and the presses to come along to one of our free intro workshops where you can try out the presses and have a basic introduction to the facilities.
+We invite anyone interested to experiment with printmaking processes and the presses to come along to one of our intro workshops where you can try out the presses and have a basic introduction to the facilities.

 If you are interested please email us or use the online booking pages to sign up for an intro session.